XeroAPI/xero-ruby/docs/projects/ProjectApi.md

 xero_client.refresh_token_set(token_set)

-# If using the Accounting API
+# doc assumes you are
 api_instance = xero_client.accounting_api
 # Or for methods in the Assets API
 api_instance = xero_client.asset_api

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
-project_id = 'project_id_example' # String | You can specify an individual project by appending the projectId to the endpoint project_patch = { "status": "INPROGRESS" } # ProjectPatch | Update the status of an existing Project
+project_id = 'project_id_example' # String | You can specify an individual project by appending the projectId to the endpoint project_patch = { "status": "INPROGRESS" } # ProjectPatch | Update the status of an existing Projectbegin

-begin
-  #creates a project for the specified contact
+  # creates a project for the specified contact
   api_instance.patch_project(xero_tenant_id, project_id, project_patch)
 rescue XeroRuby::Projects::ApiError => e
   puts "Exception when calling ProjectApi->patch_project: #{e}"